forfudan/MojoMiji/src/miji/advanced/ownership.md

 Among these statuses, the isolated status is the safest as no sharing or borrowing is involved.
 The referenced status and the pointed status have many features and behaviors in common, and they are both guaranteed to be safe with the help of the ownership rules and the Mojo compiler.
 The unsafe status does not belong to the safe Mojo realm, and we will not discuss it in this Chapter but in a separate chapter on unsafe Mojo later.

 In some Mojo documents or discussions, the term "reference" can either mean a pointer or an alias (body double), depending on the context.
 This may lead to confusion, especially for beginners.
-In this Miji, **I will try to avoid using the term "reference" unless it means the general "borrowing" concept**.
-In all other cases, I will use explicitly the term "pointer" for a safe pointer, the term "reference" for an reference (alias, body double), and the term "Rust-style reference" for the reference in Rust.
+In this Miji, **I will use reference to exclusively mean the name alias of a variable**.
+For a more general concept that describes either referencing or pointing to a value, I will use the term **borrow**.
+For the reference in Rust, I will use the term **"Rust-style reference"**.

 ### Isolated status